| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (cuserid) => wowa |

-procedure transforms the src
+The strxfrm procedure transforms the src string into a

-form such that the result of memcmp
+form such that the result of memcmp on two strings that have been

-is the same as the result of
+transformed with strxfrm is the same as the result of

-locale-sensitive string-comparing procedures (string=?
+locale-sensitive string-comparing procedures (string=?,

-etc.) on the two strings before their
+string<? etc.) on the two strings before their

 transformation.
-(See setlocale
+(See setlocale).

 (setlocale 'all "ru_RU.KOI8-R") (pp(strxfrm "qwerty")) -| #"\304\210\304\232\303\244" (setlocale 'all "C") (pp(strxfrm "qwerty")) -| #"qwerty" |

-(3) is the password encryption function.
+crypt(3) is the password encryption function.
 It is based on the Data

 Encryption Standard algorithm with variations intended (among other